gpzofficial/baekjoon_mytrials/README.md

 # baekjoon_mytrials
 My trials on Baekjoon Online Judge.

-Every successful trials will be here.
+Almost every trial will be uploaded here.